TirumanidasKarthik/Console-Snake-Game/Readme.md

 - Game over detection (collision with wall `#` or snake body)
 - Works on Windows, Linux, and Mac
 - Cursor hiding for better gameplay experience
+- Option to restart or exit after game over or pressing `K`

 ## Requirements